Ventilation Systems Explained: A Complete Guide

 These are standalone units installed room-by-room, often through the external wall, with built-in fans and a heat exchanger.

-💡 Note for installers and developers: While dMVHR can be helpful in some retrofit or commercial scenarios (e.g. student housing, hotel rooms), it covers only the local room—not the entire property.
-Over 90% of homes in the UK and Ireland use centralised MVHR for compliance and performance.
+Note for installers and developers: While dMVHR can be helpful in some retrofit or commercial scenarios (such as student housing or hotel rooms), it only serves the local room—not the entire property.
+Over 90% of homes in the UK and Ireland use centralised MVHR systems for compliance and performance.

 Key Mechanical Ventilation Components (Know What You’re Installing)